 Chronic Kidney Disease

 Healthy kidneys function to filter the blood and remove waste and excess fluid from the body.
 When the kidneys are no longer able to perform this daily function patients will require dialysis.
-Chronic kidney disease may occur as a result of diseases that affect the entire body such as diabetes and hypertension (high blood pressure), or it may be the result of a disease that affects only the kidneys.
+Chronic kidney disease may occur as a result of symptoms and diseases that affect the entire body such as diabetes and hypertension (high blood pressure), or it may be the result of a disease or symptom that affects only the kidneys.
 Typically, end-stage renal disease (chronic kidney disease stage 5) occurs after years of chronic kidney disease, in which the kidneys slowly stop functioning over time.